 If it ain’t broke… Keeping the current kitchen layout will reduce your costs considerably – moving cupboards, plumbing, walls, electrics and so on takes a kitchen renovation into big money.
 And the more you can do yourself, the more you’ll save.

 2. Re-use your appliances

-The simplest way to begin a budget reno is paint.
-Instantly lighten up a gloomy, tired space by giving the walls, ceiling, door and window frames a couple of coats of a bright, neutral colour or white.
+The simplest way to begin a budget reno is to paint.
+Instantly lighten up a gloomy, tired space by giving the walls, ceiling, door and window frames a couple of coats of a bright, neutral colour or crisp white.